 Yes, Section 23(h)(1) of the Commodity Exchange Act prohibits retaliation by a covered employer against a whistleblower.
-The whistleblower protection provision of the CEA is a critical component of the CFTC Whistleblower Reward Program, under which the CFTC issues rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million.
+The whistleblower protection provision of the CEA is a critical component of the CFTC Whistleblower Reward Program, under which the CFTC rewards whistleblowers that provide original information leading to CFTC enforcement actions.
 A whistleblower may receive an award of between 10% to 30% of the total monetary sanctions collected.

 Section 23(h)(1) of the Commodity Exchange Act protects a whistleblower providing information to the CFTC Office of the Whistleblower or assisting in any investigation or judicial or administrative action based upon or related to the whistleblower’s tip to the CFTC.
 The anti-retaliation protections apply regardless of whether the whistleblower satisfies the requirements, procedures, and conditions to qualify for a CFTC whistleblower award.